Fire Extinguisher Safety

 Remember to P.A.S.S. and practice it

-Watch this video from Washington State Emergency Management for a refresher on how to safely use P.A.S.S.
+Watch the video above from Washington State Emergency Management for a refresher on how to safely use P.A.S.S.

 Pull the Pin at the top of the extinguisher.
 The pin releases a locking mechanism and will allow you to discharge the extinguisher.